 - Building design

-But if you ask us, it would be IDEAL if the nursery is just one room away from your own bedroom.
+But if you ask us, it would be IDEAL if your little one’s room is just one room away from your own bedroom.

 This way, you have quick access to your bundle of joy in the middle of the night when they wake up or during emergencies.

-What Items Do I Need in My Baby Nursery?
+What Items Do I Need in My Baby’s Nursery?

 It’s really up to you what you want to put in your nursery furniture.
 There are so many items at your disposal, so it can be hard to narrow down the important products.